dgruber/drmaa2os/pkg/jobtracker/libdrmaa/README.md

-# JobTracker implementation on top of libdrmaa.so
+# JobTracker Implementation on Top of _libdrmaa.so_ (Grid Engine, SLURM, ...)

+_For testing using a container please call, libdrmaatest.sh in drmaa2os root directory_

 Basic implementation of a _JobTracker_ wrapper for _libdrmaa.so_.
-This is the DRMAA version 1 c library which is shipped with many workload managers.
-The JobTracker implementation can be used by DRMAA2OS to provide a Go DRMAA2 interface for drmaa version 1.
+This is the DRMAA version 1 c library which is shipped by many workload managers.
+The _JobTracker_ implementation can be used by drmaa2os to provide a Go DRMAA2 interface for drmaa version 1.

-It is currently tested with Grid Engine using the Docker image in this directory.
 The _Jobtracker_ uses github.com/dgruber/drmaa Go wrapper for job submission.
+It supports Grid Engine (Univa Grid Engine, SGE, Son of Grid Engine, SLURM, and more).

+## Usage in drmaa2os

+### Default Usage

+The default usage is creating a session manager which calls the _NewDRMAATracker()_ The DB is for the session manager only to store job session names etc.

+    sm, err := drmaa2os.NewLibDRMAASessionManager("testdb.db")
+    if err != nil {
+        panic(err)
+    }

+### Job Persistency

+If job persistency is required (like for having the jobs available after restart), then, following initialization can be use:

+    params := libdrmaa.LibDRMAASessionParams{
+        ContactString:           "",
+        UsePersistentJobStorage: true,
+        DBFilePath:              "testdbjobs.db",
+    }
+    sm, err := drmaa2os.NewLibDRMAASessionManagerWithParams(params, "testdb.db")

+This calls the underlying _NewDRMAATrackerWithParams()_.
+Contact string should be empty unless you know what you are doing.
+If _UsePersistentJobStorage_ is turned on the _DBFilePath_ must be specified in which job related information is written.
+If the DB file does not exist it will be created.
+The contact string of the underlying drmaa1 session is written in the session manager DB, and when re-connecting to the same session name it transparently uses it.
+Hence still running jobs can be still available after application restart.

 ## JobTemplate Mapping